 Australian pensioners can access discounts for all performances.
-Proof of entitlement must be presented in the form of a copy of a current Pensioner Concession Card from Centrelink or the Department of Veterans' Affairs.
+Please provide a copy of your Pensioner Concession Card from Centrelink or the Department of Veterans’ Affairs when booking.

-Special pricing for children aged 17 years and under are available for all performances except opening nights.
-Proof of entitlement must be presented in the form of copy of an official document clearly indicating the birth date of the child attendee.
+Special pricing for children aged 17 years and under is available for all performances.
+Please provide a copy of an official document that clearly shows the child’s birth date when booking.

 Items of clothing may be returned within twenty one (21) days of receipt for exchange to a different size.
 Clothing must be returned in its original condition and packaging.
 Additional postage and handling charges for clothing exchange are payable by the customer.

 Exchanges and refunds are not permissible due to change of mind.